 - Know your sexual partners.

-- Ask your partner questions about their sexual activity and how often they get tested.
+- Ask your partners questions about their sexual activity and how often they get tested.

 - See your doctor to get screened for cancer if you’re a woman.